 The genus, Aquilegia L., was named and described as such by Carl von Linnaeus in the first volume the first edition of Species Plantarum in 1753.

 As of 12-13-21 when this page was last updated, Plants of the World Online by Kew lists 131 species in the genus Aquilegia.
 It is a member of the plant family Ranunculaceae with 50 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought my ‘Chocolate Soldier’ Columbine home from Lowe’s in the spring of 2012.
 I was kind of shocked when it flowered because I was expecting something MUCH larger.
-The leaves are kind of a blueish-green.
+The leaves are kind of blueish-green.
 The whole plant is kind of a miniature Aquilegia.
 These would be great in mass plantings under light shade or filtered shade.
 I really liked this plant, but I left it behind when I moved back to Missouri.

 Common Name: Columbine

 Size: Up to 12” tall x 12” wide